on becoming a widow

 I do know that all of me is here, in this now.
 I understand that life is really more like quantum physics than theoretical algebra.
 Well, almost all of me knows this—all of me except that young woman who worked her butt off for pennies and dreamed of being someone more.
 She’s still alive inside of me.
 We serve coffee together every morning.
 And some days, when she feels like nothing has changed, I have to remind her.
 Today, the coffee is fresh roasted organic.
 The pancakes are gourmet apple oat.
 The toast never burns.
 The guests are always pleasant and appreciative.

-And we make a lot more than twenty-five cents
+And we make a lot more than twenty-five cents a head.

 A native Cape Codder, Sheryll Hirschberger Reichwein has been an innkeeper since the fall of 2006, when she and her husband Douglas purchased The Beach Rose Inn in West Falmouth.
 Prior to that, Sheryll was an Adjunct Professor of Communications at Cape Cod Community College.
 She is a certified Feng Shui consultant and a widely published writer whose work was often featured in Cape Women magazine.